At U.N., Biden promises 'relentless diplomacy,' defense of democracy | Politics

 At U.N., Biden promises 'relentless diplomacy,' defense of democracy

-The world faces a "decisive decade," he said, and leaders need to work together to fight a raging coronavirus pandemic, a warming planet and cyber threats.
-He said the United States would double its financial commitment on climate aid and spend $10 billion to fight hunger.
-Biden didn't address America's rising authoritarian competitor, China, directly but sprinkled implicit references to Beijing throughout his speech, as the United States butts heads with China in the Indo-Pacific and on trade and human rights issues.
+The world faces a "decisive decade," Biden said, one in which leaders must work together to combat a raging coronavirus pandemic, global climate change and cyber threats.
+He said the United States will double its financial commitment on climate aid and spend $10 billion to reduce hunger globally.
+Biden did not ever say the words "China" or "Beijing" but sprinkled implicit references to America's increasingly powerful authoritarian competitor throughout his speech, as the two nations butt heads in the Indo-Pacific and on trade and human rights issues.

-He said the United States will compete vigorously, economically and to push democratic systems and rule of law.
-"We'll stand up for our allies and our friends and oppose attempts by stronger countries to dominate weaker ones, whether through changes to territory by force, economic coercion, technical exploitation or disinformation, but we're not seeking - I'll say it again, we are not seeking a new Cold War or a world divided into rigid blocs," he said.
+He said the United States will compete vigorously, both economically and to push democratic systems and rule of law.
+"We'll stand up for our allies and our friends and oppose attempts by stronger countries to dominate weaker ones, whether through changes to territory by force, economic coercion, technical exploitation or disinformation.
+But we're not seeking - I'll say it again - we are not seeking a new Cold War or a world divided into rigid blocs," Biden said.

-Biden, a Democrat, hoped to present a compelling case that the United States remains a reliable ally to its partners around the world after years of "America First" policies pursued by his Republican predecessor Donald Trump.
-Overcoming global challenges "will hinge on our ability to recognize our common humanity," he said.
+Biden, a Democrat, hoped to present a compelling case that the United States remains a reliable ally to its partners around the world after four years of "America First" policies pursued by his Republican predecessor Donald Trump.
+Republicans pounced on Biden with sharp criticism.

+“President Biden’s speech today does not match his actions.
+His failed leadership led to the chaotic and deadly withdrawal from Afghanistan that abandoned our partners, angered our NATO allies and emboldened our adversaries," said U.S. Representative Michael McCaul, a Texas Republican.
+Biden said that he remains committed to peacefully resolving a dispute with Iran over its nuclear program.
+He vowed to defend U.S. ally Israel but said a two-state solution with the Palestinians is still needed but a distant goal.

+He said the United States wants "sustained diplomacy" to resolve the crisis surrounding North Korea's nuclear and ballistic missile programs.
+North Korea has rejected U.S. overtures to engage in talks.
+Discussing oppression of racial, ethnic and religious minorities, Biden singled out China's Xinjiang region where rights groups estimate that one million Uyghurs and other ethnic minorities have been interned in camps.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)